Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: On-Cone Field Equations

 \begin{widetext}

 \end{widetext}

 In Equation \ref{eq:part1}, the derivative with respect to the retarded time $d/dt_{\rm r}$ is introduced to remove a factor of $(-i\omega)$ from the numerator.
-Equation \ref{eq:part1} has three poles, all on the imaginary axis.
-Convergence of Eq. \ref{eq:part1} depends on the sign of the retarded time.
-Each case is now considered separately.

-\begin{enumerate} \item If $t_r > 0$: Consider the contour comprised of the real axis and the clockwise-oriented negative infinite semi-circle.
-On the contour, the exponential phase factor in Eq. \ref{eq:part1} goes as

-For the semi-circle, $\phi \in [\pi,2\pi]$, so $\sin\phi < 0$ and $t_r > 0$.
-Exponential decay occurs and the integrand vanishes on the semi-circle for $|\omega| = R \to \infty$. \item If $t_r < 0$: Consider the contour comprised of the real axis and the counter-clockwise-oriented positive infinite semi-circle.
-On the contour, the exponential phase factor in Eq. \ref{eq:part1} goes again as
+Accounting for the complex poles and the sign of $t_{\rm r}$, complex integration and expansion to first-order in $\epsilon$ yields